Spruce Point Colorado

 In addition to the trees, the ranch supports a cross-section of organically bred and raised domestic stock, including angus cattle and sheep.
 Other animals that round out the cast at Spruce Point include turkeys, chickens, phesants, Rainbow Trout, cats, geese, ducks, and a bunch of very friendly dogs.

-The ranch includes a modern (buried) irrigation system (a $100,000 investment), numerous agricultual outbuildings and equipment, and a ranch headquarters complex that includes a 3-bedroom home, an industrial-grade shop, a separate apartment building, an airplane hanger, and other assosrted structures and installations.
+The ranch includes a modern (buried) irrigation system, numerous agricultual outbuildings and equipment, and a ranch headquarters complex that includes a 3-bedroom home, an industrial-grade shop, a separate apartment building, an airplane hanger, and other assosrted structures and installations.

 The ranches around Spruce Point are home to considerable lambing in the spring, which is quite an experience if you’ve never heard baby lambs, and the historic ditch and reservoir laud the 19th century pioneer history of the region.
 (See stock certificate.)

 Spruce Point is a recreationalist’s dream.
-Certainly, it’s located within 45 minutes of world class ski resorts like Aspen, Telluride, and Crested Butte, but there are dozens of recreational opportunities at the ranch’s doorstep.
+Certainly, it’s located within a short distance of the world class ski resorts like Aspen, Telluride, and Crested Butte, but there are dozens of recreational opportunities at the ranch’s doorstep.
 In fact, within the ranch property itself you can fish, hunt, horseback ride, 4-wheel, X-C ski, and hike.

 Blue Mesa Reservoir—offering boating, water skiing, sailing, fishing, and other activities— is just a 25-mile drive, and the Gunnision River, a gold medal river, is just 10 miles away, whether you’re an angler or a whitewater enthusiast.